fedora-infra/the-new-hotness/docs/dev-guide.rst

 run the tests to ensure your code follows the style.
 If the unit test passes, you are good to go!

+We are using `Black <https://github.com/ambv/black>` to automatically format the source code.
+It is also checked in CI.
+The Black webpage contains instructions to configure your editor to run it on the files you edit.

 Unit tests
 ^^^^^^^^^^